-Source: IBCA Real Banking Profitability December 1989
+Source: IBCA, Real Banking Profitability, Dec.
+1989.

-French regulators point to the fact that the problem will be reduced as the Basle Agreement will impose near uniformity of treatment of loan-loss reserves by the end of 1990, the time at which for banks of all nationalities, loan loss reserves in excess of 1.5 per cent of risk-weighted assets will be excluded from capital; thus, at the end of 1990, French (and US) banks would consider additions to loan loss reserves to be a capital loss, in similar ways that a British or German bank would (though some differences are reported to continue during an interim period); as a result, there would be a more neutral impact on the willingness of these banks to recognise limited losses, and the distinction will tend to lose its importance for debt/debt reduction schemes, though it will not disappear altogether.

-Examined from the criteria of debt/debt service reduction, it would seem desirable that no exceptions to the Basle agreement remained, as regards inclusion of loan-loss reserves in capital, as this would harmonise incentives in this aspect for debt/debt service reduction.
+French regulators point to the fact that the problem will be reduced as the Basle Agreement will impose near uniformity of treatment of loanloss reserves by the end of 1990, the time at which for banks of all nationalities, loan loss reserves in excess of 1.5 per cent of risk-weighted assets will be excluded from capital.
+Thus, at the end of 1990, French (and US) banks would consider additions to loan loss reserves to be a capital loss, in similar ways that a British or German bank would.
+As a result, there would be a more neutral impact on the willingness of these banks to recognise limited losses, and the distinction will tend to lose its importance for debt/debt reduction schemes, though it will not disappear altogether.
+Examined from the criterion of debt/debt service reduction, it would seem desirable that no exceptions to the Basle agreement remained, as regards inclusion of loan-loss reserves in capital, as this would harmonise incentives in this aspect for debt/debt service reduction.